 Types of Scholarships

 Bowling Green State University offers scholarships ranging from $1,000-full fees.
-Incoming fall freshmen may be eligible for the University’s Freshman academic programs ranging from $1,000 to $8,000.
+Incoming fall freshmen may be eligible for the University’s Freshman Academic Scholarships ranging from $1,000 to $8,000.
 The level of award is based on cumulative GPA and ACT or SAT test scores.
-In order for full consideration for academic programs, students must apply for admission by January 15, 2016.
-Students applying after the January 15 deadline will be considered for academic programs as funds remain available.
+In order for full consideration for academic scholarships, students must apply for admission by January 15, 2016.
+Students applying after the January 15 deadline will be considered for academic scholarships as funds remain available.
 More detailed information is listed below for freshmen awards:

 The Honors Experience Scholarship: This is a $4,000 award for incoming freshmen in the Honors College, payable over four years ($1,000 per year).
 Eligible students must apply to BGSU and the Honors College by January 15, 2016 to be considered for the award.
 Factors that might be taken into account are financial need, unique experiences, diverse backgrounds, in addition to the Honors Application and Essay.
 This scholarship can be combined with the University Freshman Academic Scholarship.

-Alumni Laureate program: This scholarship currently covers the cost of any educational expense up to the cost of tuition, is renewable for four years and includes a $1,000 book award.
-A separate application is required and the deadline to apply is December 7, 2015.
+Alumni Laureate Scholarship Program: This scholarship currently covers the cost of any educational expense up to the cost of tuition, is renewable for four years and includes a $1,000 book award.
+A separate scholarship application is required and the deadline to apply is December 7, 2015.

-Wood and Lucas County Book Loan program: Incoming freshman from Wood or Lucas County may apply for a scholarship to cover the cost of books for applicants freshman year.
+Wood and Lucas County Book Loan Scholarship Program: Incoming freshman from Wood or Lucas County may apply for a scholarship to cover the cost of books for applicants freshman year.
 To qualify, applicants must be an admitted freshman and live in Wood or Lucas County.
-The application and FAFSA must be completed by January 15, 2016.
+The scholarship application and FAFSA must be completed by January 15, 2016.

-Other scholarship opportunities: Students talented in music, athletics, art, math, science, writing, leadership and demonstrating other significant accomplishments may be eligible for additional positions.
+Other scholarship opportunities: Students talented in music, athletics, art, math, science, writing, leadership and demonstrating other significant accomplishments may be eligible for additional scholarships.

 User Review( votes)

-International students are qualified for the BG Success Scholarship (for non-Ohio residents) and other merit-based awards based upon academic standing and test scores.
-There is no additional application required for these endowments, they are awarded automatically and are renewable if all criteria are met.
+International students are qualified for the BG Success Scholarship (for non-Ohio residents) and other merit based scholarships based upon academic standing and test scores.
+There is no additional application required for these scholarships, they are awarded automatically and are renewable if all criteria are met.
 These are of following types:

 -Helen and Barney Wood: The award is given once a year to an international student.
 Applicants must be student form Nepal who is a citizen of or if there are no eligible Nepalese students, a study abroad student who is African –American.